DocsterDev/energybox-coding-challenge/README.md

 Bonus:

 - Sensors can have a last_reading for each sensor type.
-The last_reading consists of a timestamp and a value.
+The last_reading consists of a timestamp and a value. - Done

-- As a user I'd like to query all of the existing last_readings of a given sensor.
+- As a user I'd like to query all of the existing last_readings of a given sensor. - Done